 The Harrisburg Water Company was incorporated in 1833, with John Forster, Jacob M. Haldeman, Robert Harris, John M. Foster, William Graydon, Frederick Kelker, James Lesley, Abraham Bombaugh, Francis R. Shunk, Henry Beuhler, Luther Reiley, Hugh Hamilton, George Geiger, Joseph B. Henzey, and Isaac Updegraff appointed as commissioners to sell stock and form the company.
 The purpose was similar to the charter of the 1823 company, but nothing was done.

-Harrisburg was authorized to build its own water works in 1835 and 1839, and the works were completed in 1841, using a steam engine to pump water from the Susquehanna River into a reservoir.
+Harrisburg was authorized to build its own water works in 1835 and again in 1839, engaged Frederick Erdman of Philadelphia to design the system, which was completed in 1841.
+A steam engine pumped water from the Susquehanna River into a reservoir.
 A Worthington steam pumping engine was added in 1860, and the system was rebuilt and expanded in the early 1870s.